Temporary Road Closures & Construction

 Granular Resurfacing

-Resurfacing adds a 4" layer of new granular material to restore the gravel road surface.
-Rebuilds the wearing course, improves drainage, and strengthens the road structure.
-Required when the existing surface has thinned, lost fines, or no longer holds shape.
-There is also some ppreliminary brushing, tree clearing, and ditching to be conducted prior to resurfacing.
+Resurfacing adds a 4 inch layer of new granular material to restore the gravel road surface.
+This rebuilds the wearing course, improves drainage, and strengthens the road structure.
+This is required when the existing surface has thinned, lost fines, or no longer holds shape.
+There is also some preliminary brushing, tree clearing, and ditching to be conducted prior to resurfacing.

 Traffic will be reduced to alternating single lane closures for the duration of the project.
 Traffic construction signs will be installed.
 Drivers and pedestrians are required to obey all construction signs and expect delays.